OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Experiments Results

 \subsection{Domain Signature Analysis}

-A key component of \texttt{OTiS} is its use of domain-specific variate embeddings.
-While these embeddings are randomly initialised, we expect them to capture unique domain characteristics during training, eventually serving as the signature of their respective domain.
-To validate this hypothesis, we analyse the domain-specific variate embeddings after pre-training using principal component analysis (PCA).
+\paragraph{Inter-Variate Relationships.} A key design choice of \texttt{OTiS} is the use of domain-specific variate embeddings.
+While these embeddings are randomly initialised, we expect them to capture unique domain characteristics, e.g. inter-variate relationships, during training.
+To test this hypothesis, we analyse the EEG-specific and ECG-specific variate embeddings learned during pre-training, and the Weather-specific variate embeddings learned during fine-tuning.

-First, we find that \texttt{OTiS} unifies time series from diverse domains into a meaningful latent space, where embeddings of domains with shared high-level semantics cluster together, as depicted in Appendix \ref{sec:app_inter_domain}.
-For example, embeddings of mono and stereo audio group closely, as do those of banking and economics.
-Moreover, EEG-specific embeddings are clearly separated and ECG-specific embeddings form a tight cluster.